behave/behave/docs/behave.rst

 .. option:: -n, --name

-    Only execute the feature elements which match part of the given name.
+    Select feature elements (scenarios, ...) to run which match part of the given name (regex pattern).
 If this option is given more than once, it will match against all the given names.

 .. option:: --no-capture